 - Amount Offered: $4,000

-- Eligibility Requirements: The applicant must be a graduate student of psychology at the University of Utah.
+- Eligibility Requirements: Graduate students of psychology at the University of Utah may apply.

 AAC Behavioral Health Academic Scholarship Program